ch007m/home-devices/pi4-setup.md

 - https://pimylifeup.com/raspberry-pi-mount-usb-drive/
 - https://thepihut.com/blogs/raspberry-pi-tutorials/how-to-mount-an-external-hard-drive-on-the-raspberry-pi-raspian

-- If you want to check where your drive has been mounted, you can simply use the following command.
+Use this result of the following command to identify the drive you want to mount:
   ```
   sudo fdisk -l
   Disk /dev/sda: 1.8 TiB, 2000365289472 bytes, 3906963456 sectors